fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to Ibn Kathir, Yaqub knew that Yusuf would someday become extremely important and would be in a high position, both in this world and the next — he recognized that the stars represented his brothers and the sun and moon represented himself and Yusuf's mother, Rachel.
 Yaqub advised Yusuf to keep the dream to himself in order to protect him from the jealousy of his brothers, who were already unhappy about the love Yaqub felt for Yusuf.
 Ya'qub foresaw that Yusuf would be one through whom the prophecy of his grandfather, Ibrahim (Abraham), would be fulfilled, in that his offspring would keep the light of Ibrahim's house alive and spread God's message to mankind.
 Abu Ya'ala interpreted Yaqub's reaction as an understanding that the planets, sun and moon bowing to Yusuf representing "something dispersed which God united."

     Ya'qub told Yusuf: "My son, relate not thy vision to thy brothers, lest they concoct a plot against thee: for Satan is a clear enemy to humanity.
 Thus your Lord has selected you and given you knowledge to interpret reports, and has perfected his blessing upon you and upon the family of Yaqub just as he perfected it on your forefathers before: Ibrahim and Is-haq (Isaac).
 Your Lord is Knowing, Wise"
-    Qur'an, Surah 12 (Yusuf) Ayat 5-6
+    Quran, Surah 12 (Yusuf) Ayat 5-6

 Yusuf did not tell his brothers his dream, unlike in the version relayed in the Hebrew Bible, but their dislike of him was already too strong to subdue. Ṭabari demonstrates this by adding that they said to each other, "verily Yusuf and his brother (Benjamin) are dearer to our father than we are, though we may be a troop ('usbah).
 By usbah they meant a group, for they were ten in number.
 They said, "Our father is plainly in a state of aberration.

 Yusuf was known, in addition for being very handsome, to be of gentle temperament.
 He was respectful, kind and considerate.
 His brother Benjamin was equally pleasant and both were from the same mother, Rachel.
-From a hadith (Arabic: حديث, 'narration'):
+From a hadith (narration):

 Narrated Abu Huraira 🐈:
 > Some people asked the Prophet ﷺ  : "Who is the most honorable amongst the people?"
 He replied, "The most honorable among them is the one who is the most Allah-fearing."
 They said, "O Prophet of Allah!
 We do not ask about this."
-He said, "Then the most honorable person is Yusuf, Nabiyyullah (Arabic: نبي الله, Prophet of Allah), the son of a Nabiyyillah, the son of a Nabiyyillah, the son of Khalilillah (Arabic: خليل الله, "Friend of Allah")."
+He said, "Then the most honorable person is Yusuf, Nabiyyullah (Prophet of Allah), the son of a Nabiyyillah, the son of a Nabiyyillah, the son of Khalilillah (Friend of Allah)."
 > — Sahih al-Bukhari collected by Muhammad al-Bukhari

 ### Plot against Yusuf

 The Qurʾān continues with Yusuf's brothers plotting to kill him.
 It relates: "in Yusuf and his brothers are signs for those who seek answers.
 When Yusuf's brother said about him: "He is more loved by our father than we are, and we are a group.
 Our father is in clear error.
 Let us kill Yusuf or cast him to the ground, so that the face of your father will be toward you, and after him you will be a community of the truthful."

-But one of the brothers argued against killing him and suggested they throw him into a well, said to be Jubb Yusif ( جب يوسف, "Well of Yusuf"), so that a caravan might pick him up and take him into slavery.
+But one of the brothers argued against killing him and suggested they throw him into a well, said to be Jubb Yusif (Well of Yusuf), so that a caravan might pick him up and take him into slavery.
 Mujahid, a scholar, says that it was Simeon and Suddi says it was Judah while Qatadah and Ibn Is-haq says that it was the eldest, Ruben.
 Said one of them: "Slay not Yusuf, but if ye must do something, throw him down to the bottom of the well: he will be picked up by some caravan of travellers."

 Killing Yusuf because of jealousy would have been extreme, but scholars also suggested that Yusuf was fairly young when he was thrown into the well, as young as twelve.
 He would live to be 110 or 120.

 The brothers asked their father to let them take Yusuf out to the desert to play and promised to watch him.
-Yaqub, not thrilled with the idea knowing how much the brothers disliked Yusuf, hesitated. Ṭabari comments that Yaqubs's excuse was that a dhi'b (Arabic: ذئب, wolf) might hurt him.
+Yaqub, not thrilled with the idea knowing how much the brothers disliked Yusuf, hesitated. Ṭabari comments that Yaqubs's excuse was that a dhi'b (wolf) might hurt him.
 But the brothers insisted.
 When they had Yusuf alone they threw him into a well and left him there, They returned with a blood stained shirt and lied that he had been attacked by a wolf, but their father did not believe them, as he was a sincere man who loved his son.

 The Qur'an says: